-Seventh Edition January 21, 2014 Walter D. Wales, Professor of Physics and Astronomy, 1933-2011.
-Walter was a beloved and consummate University citizen who contributed to the well being of the institution and his fellow faculty in innumerable ways.
+Fourteenth Edition January 18, 2021 Walter D. Wales, Professor of Physics and Astronomy, 1933-2011.
+Walter was a beloved and consummate University citizen who contributed to the well-being of the institution and his fellow faculty in innumerable ways.
 He spearheaded the creation of Hitchhiker, led its compilation and subsequent annual updates, and edited the first three editions.
 He will be missed.

-This guide was prepared by members of the Penn Association of Senior and Emeritus Faculty as a summary of issues that faculty members should review as they begin to consider retirement.
+This guide was prepared by members of the Penn Association of Senior and Emeritus Faculty as a summary of issues that standing faculty (tenure and clinician educator) members should review as they begin to consider retirement.
 It is not intended to be a detailed description of available benefits, nor is it intended to replace any of the official documents published by the University of Pennsylvania.